People Admit Their Most Captivating Revenge

 He’d come up behind me while I was looking over my checklists to point out something I may not have checked yet.
 If supervision was near, he’d make sure he was heard.

 At this point, I should mention this.
 I stick out like a sore thumb on this crew.
 I was raised in a very strict Christian cult, but in my mid-twenties I realized what was going on and left, at great cost.
 Losing my family and friends because of the strict shunning rules the cult practices.

 Some of the stricter things stuck with me.
 Like I’ve never been intoxicated.
 I don’t take substances.
 I speak professionally, without slang or colloquialisms for the most part.
 These traits stick out from a crew of men that travel the road and work in harsh environments away from home for months on end.
 But Larry, he fits right in.
 Larry QUICKLY became the superintendent’s puppy.

 Bringing him gifts of his favorite booze, staying out late after work with him, even rooming with him on the road.
 I, on the other hand, leave work, hit the gym, cook my food for the next day and make sure I get at least 6 hours of sleep so I can perform the next day.
+I realize that puts me at a disadvantage socially in the workplace, but I prefer to let my work speak for itself.

 Anyways.
 Fast forward about 18 months.
 We’re starting a project and about two weeks into the job, I have to attend a mandatory class through my union.
 It’s a 40-hour class and in a different state, so I’ll be gone for pretty much an entire week with travel time.

-A few days later, I’m laying in bed stressing out about the final test I have to take the next morning.
+I get permission from supervision and leave, with Larry rigging in my absence.

 If the test isn’t passed, the entire week is wasted.
 I always psych myself out before a test, but in reality, I don’t have anything to worry about as I’m a good student and test well.

 My phone goes off.
 It’s a text from Larry.
 ‘I love you bud, but I’m cutting your throat.’